jcarballo1/NationalParkServiceKiosk/README.md

 Diagram provided as .pdf in root repo.

 Created by Jennifer Carballo, the National Park Service Kiosk was built as part of Capital One's Software Engineering Summit application for the Summer of 2019.
-It turned out pretty good, despite being Jennifer's first web application development.

 Currently not fit for mobile screens.